Verizon unions strike after contract talks fail

 Among the changes it is seeking, Verizon said it wants to freeze employee pension plans and replace them with an "enhanced 401(k) plan."
 It also wants workers to contribute to healthcare insurance premiums.

-CWA members in July authorized union leaders to call a strike if negotiations stalled, with 91 percent of votes in favour of the strike.

 Verizon has 93,000 workers in its wireline business, of whom 58,000 are unionized.
-Including its Verizon Wireless venture with Vodafone Group Plc, the company's total workforce is 196,000 employees.
+Including its Verizon Wireless venture with Vodafone Group Plc (VOD.L), the company's total workforce is 196,000 employees.

 (Reporting by Sinead Carew, Roy Strom and Dhanya Skariachan; Editing by Vicki Allen and Marguerita Choy)